ammo414/cpg-analytic-engineering-project/README.md

 * Generate a query to capture data quality issues against the new structured relational data model
 * Write a short email or Slack message to the business stakeholder

-Please let us know which SQL dialect you are using and include any code, notes, etc.. that helped you develop your answers.
-Showing your work can only help you!
 ### First: Review Existing Unstructured Data and Diagram a New Structured Relational Data Model

 Review the 3 sample data files provided below.
-Develop a simplified, structured, relational diagram to represent how you would model the data in a data warehouse.
+Develop a simplified, structured, relational diagram to represent how I would model the data in a data warehouse.
 The diagram should show each table’s fields and the joinable keys.
-You can use pencil and paper, readme, or any digital drawing or diagramming tool with which you are familiar.
-If you can upload the text, image, or diagram into a git repository and we can read it, we will review it!

 ### Second: Write queries that directly answer predetermined questions from a business stakeholder

-Write SQL queries against your new structured relational data model that answer at least two of the following bullet points below of your choosing.
-Commit them to the git repository along with the rest of the exercise.
+Write SQL queries against my new structured relational data model that answer the following bullet points below.

-Note: When creating your data model be mindful of the other requests being made by the business stakeholder.
-If you can capture more than two bullet points in your model while keeping it clean, efficient, and performant, that benefits you as well as your team.

 * What are the top 5 brands by receipts scanned for most recent month?
 * How does the ranking of the top 5 brands by receipts scanned for the recent month compare to the ranking for the previous month?